From clones to cm-monoids: Dedicated to Robert Goldblatt

 \medspace

 \medspace

-In this table, we use the term ``algebraic'' to describe structures that abstract finitary ($A^n\to A$) or infinitary ($A^\omega\to A$) operations.
+In this table, we use the term ``algebraic'' to describe structures that abstract finitary ($A^n\to A$) or infinitary ($A^\omega\to A$) functions.
 In contrast, the categorical column abstracts structures based on finitary $(A^n\to A^m)$ or infinitary $(A^\omega\to A^\omega)$ functions.
 Additionally, the inclusion symbols represent categorical embeddings, while the symbol $\cong$ signifies categorical equivalence.

-We now outline the main contributions of this work.
-After covering some preliminaries (Section 2), we revisit the concepts of clone algebras and $\aleph_0$-ACs in Section 3.
-There, we establish a categorical adjunction between the category of abstract clones and the category of all clone algebras, which further restricts to an equivalence with finite-dimensional clone algebras.
-In Section 4, we introduce the new notion of \emph{merge algebra}, along with essential concepts such as rank, coordinate and extensionality.
-Our central object of study emerges in Section 5: \emph{merge monoids} (or \emph{m-monoids}), which combine merge algebras with a monoid structure satisfying the right distributivity law:
+We now outline the main contributions of this work, as well as the plan of the rest of the paper.
+After covering some preliminaries, we revisit the concepts of clone algebras and $\aleph_0$-$\mathsf{AC}$s in Sections \ref{sec:pre} and \ref{sec:clonealg}.
+There, we establish a categorical adjunction between the category of abstract clones and the category of all clone algebras, which restricts to an equivalence with finite-dimensional clone algebras.
+In Section \ref{sec:merge}, we introduce the new notion of \emph{merge algebra}, along with essential concepts such as rank, coordinate and extensionality.
+Our central object of study emerges in Section \ref{sec:var}, where we study the main properties of m-monoids, cm-monoids and am-monoids.
+In Section \ref{sec:dim} we introduce the concept of finite dimensionality for m-monoids, which enables us to recast abstract clones in the framework of cm-monoids.